 A ‘piece’ in the Glasgow vernacular is a sandwich.
 Traditionally, two slices of pan bread spread with jam – a ‘jeely piece’.
 But the Piece pieces are way more fancy.
 The folk here take their sandwiches seriously.

-Pieces don’t come cheap (£4.40 a pop for most), but baguettes and ciabattas are on the large side so, unless you’re a gannet, they’ll fill you up for the afternoon.
+Pieces don’t come cheap (£4.95 – £5.95), but baguettes and ciabattas are on the large side so, unless you’re a gannet, they’ll fill you up for the afternoon.

 Coffee is good quality and they do salads, soups, bagels and cakes too.

-You can sit in or take away (costs slightly more to sit in) or if you’re a lazy git with more money than sense, you can order online and get your piece delivered.
+You can sit in or take away or if you’re a lazy git with more money than sense, you can order online and get your piece delivered.

 See the website for details.